 How to Apply

-All required clinical education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited surgery, or vascular surgery residency program, or in an RCPSC-accredited or CFPC- accredited general surgery, cardiac surgery, thoracic surgery, or vascular surgery residency program located in Canada.
+All required clinical education for entry into ACGME-accredited fellowship programs must be completed in an ACGME-accredited residency program, an AOA-approved residency program, a program with ACGME International (ACGME-I) Advanced Specialty Accreditation, or a Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited or College of Family Physicians of Canada (CFPC)-accredited residency program located in Canada.

 The J-1 alien physician visa sponsored by ECFMG is the preferred visa status for foreign national trainees in all U of MN graduate medical education programs, as well as the Thoracic Surgery training program.
 We will also consider applicants with H1-B visas.
 Additional information on the Institution visa policies can be found on the UMN-GME webpage.